tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 <figure>
   <img src="{{ site.url }}/img/pitl07/delta-time-normal.png" />
+  <figcaption>The quickest time my computer managed was 2833 milliseconds.
+Your computer may be somewhat slower or faster.</figcaption>
 </figure>

 The fastest possible time that the snake can reach the boundary is 2500 milliseconds.
-This is because it has 300 ÷ 2 = 150 pixels to cover, travelling a speed of 2 pixels-per-frame.
+My computer managed 2833 milliseconds, but yours could be slower or faster.
+The snake has 300 ÷ 2 = 150 pixels to cover, travelling a speed of 2 pixels-per-frame.
 So, that's 150 pixels ÷ 2 pixels-per-frame = 75 frames to reach the edge.
 The game is running at 30 frames per second.
-75 total frames ÷ 30 fps = 2.5 seconds -- or, 2500 milliseconds.
-Of course, it is the extra trig-crunching loop that is slowing it down.
-Change the `700` (or whatever figure you have used) in the `for` loop to a zero.
+75 total frames ÷ 30 fps = 2.5 seconds, or, 2500 milliseconds.
 Why does it not manage 2500 milliseconds flat?
 Well, the very first frame takes some extra time because Processing needs to setup a few things.

 To measure the time elapsed between the drawing of each new frame, add the following code:

 {% highlight py %}
 ...